-PM Update: Periods of rain tonight ahead of a damp and chilly weekend
+PM Update: Periods of rain, storms tonight ahead of a damp and chilly weekend

 Tomorrow (Saturday): It’s about as chilly as it gets in late May.
 Clouds are thick, and drizzle plus some showers may be at least occasional.
 Daytime readings might not top the mid- and upper 50s and winds make it feel colder than that.
 Sadly, when it comes to the record books a near-midnight high seems likely to be in the 60s.

-Another organized round of showers may pass at night, some of which could be heavy.
+Another organized round of showers may pass Saturday night, some of which could be heavy.

 Sunday: There should be less rain risk overall.
 That alone gets us to warm up slightly.
 We add at least 5 degrees to tomorrow afternoon’s chilly readings.
 Highs make a 60 to low 60s zone.
 With very cold air moving overhead, any sunshine is “self defeating,” or causing more clouds and perhaps some showers.
 If showers or a brief storm become boisterous enough, some small hail is possible.